Reyniergc/A-Book-Tracking-App/README.md

 **__Requeriments to run the aplication:__**
 - Download and install node.js
-- Open the command line in the folder of your project and execute the following command to start the server -> **npm start**
+- Open the command line in the folder of your project and execute the followings commands:
+  - **npm install**.
+That will install the node dependencies
+  - Now start the server -> **npm start**
 - To run the aplication use the link http://localhost:3000